-As a lateral leader, it is important to master the basic rules of constructive criticism:
+As a lateral manager, it is important to apply the basic rules of constructive criticism to master:

 Sometimes employees do not behave according to the established rules and thus damage the success of the project or company.
 While disciplinary superiors can now counteract this with an appraisal interview, target agreement and result control, the lateral manager must use other aids.
 This includes the investigation of the problem as well as the motivation of the employee.

 Why does the person act the way he does?
 Can't he or doesn't he know better?
 Are there unspoken conflicts that rob the person of motivation?
 Once the lateral manager has determined the cause, remedial action is taken within the scope of possibilities.

 There are many different types of conflicts of interest.
 It can be interpersonal differences as well as unfair performance appraisals or the distribution of resources.
 As a lateral manager, you should seek to talk with employees to get to the bottom of the disagreements.

 Successful leaders are able to reconcile the parties and lead them to pull together (again) in the interest of the company.